canalplus/rx-player/doc/api/index.md

 Once this size of buffer reached, the player won't try to download new segments anymore.

+By default, this value is set to `30`.

 --

 :warning: This option will have no effect for contents loaded in _DirectFile_